JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2019.md

 `@org.jetbrains.annotations.ApiStatus.ScheduledForRemoval`
 : External annotations for IntelliJ Platform are generated and attached to plugin projects automatically.
 This allows highlighting of API which has been removed in newer platform versions.

+`@org.jetbrains.annotations.ApiStatus.Internal`
+: Indicates that the annotated element must not be considered as a public API.
+Do not use outside of IntelliJ Platform.
+[Issue](https://youtrack.jetbrains.com/issue/IDEA-211175)

 `PsiReferenceProvider` assert underlying element
 : Assert references are created for the given underlying `PsiElement`.
 [Issue](https://youtrack.jetbrains.com/issue/IDEA-203954)